Kallikantzaroi – Greek Christmas Goblins

 Basically they are the same story; told in another country, another age, another religion, another belief.

-The Kallikantzaroi is one such story which has become Greek Christmas tradition.
+The Kallikantzaroi is one such story which has become a Greek Christmas tradition.

 What are Kallikantzaroi?